san-ha-kim/Posner-cueing-task/README.md

 Python ver 3.6

-Suggested to download the same version
+Suggested to download the same version of Python, PsychoPy and PsychoPy IDE